NL-Alert: Background

 NL-Alert is an addition to the existing emergency population warning system, which works using a large amount of sirens on masts throughout the country.
 A key difference between these systems is that users of NL-Alert are not only warned, but also immediately informed about the situation.
 NL-Alert messages include the location of an incident and advice on bringing oneself to safety.
 NL-Alert messages have a distinct alarm sound - which stops when the message is seen by the user.

 Receiving NL-Alert is free.
 A user does not have to register to receive alerts, but may need to configure a device to receive cell broadcasts.
 Increasingly, mobile phones are pre-configured by their manufacturers to receive cell broadcasts, including NL-Alert, via 2G, 3G and 4G systems.

 Adoption Rate

-NL-Alert has been used in the Netherlands for several years, and every six months a test message is sent which is broadcast throughout the Netherlands.
+NL-Alert has been used in the Netherlands for several years, and every six months a test message is sent which is broadcast throughout the Netherlands, which happens at 12:00 PM on the first monday of both June and December.
 The reach of the Control Cell Broadcast message has increased over the years resulting that in June 2020 more than 13.6 million (90%) citizens of 12 years and older received directly the test warning Cell Broadcast message on their mobile phone.
 There is great willingness to pass on an NL-Alert message to others, from the 10% of people who did not receive the message (e.g. because they do not have a mobile phone), 4% heard it through other people and reaching with this single Cell Broadcast message in total 14.2 million people - 94% of the Dutch population of 12 years and older.